63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/README.md

    3. Debug logs and Timer
 2. Identify components of the application structure
    1. Routes
-   2. Request
+   2. Requests
-   3. Controller
+   3. Controllers
-   4. Service
+   4. Services
-   5. View
+   5. Views and Utilities
    6. Models
-   7. Response
+   7. Responses
 3. Dive deeper into controllers, services, models, and views
    1. Implement a copy of Example components for the Games API (using CachedData)
    2. Implement a basic service with a direct call to an endpoint with no caching (8 Ball)